BenedictChannn/PSA-CodeSprint2023/README.md

 - **Employee Portal:** A user-friendly employee portal to visualise essential Human Resource (HR) information within the company

+## To use all the features
+Log in with:
+  Email: danielb@gmail.com
+  Password: password

 ## Getting Started

 To get started with this solution, follow these steps: